aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 <If the Guidance is built for specific AWS Regions, or if the services used in the Guidance do not support all Regions, please specify the Region this Guidance is best suited for>

-## Deployment and User Guide

-For detailed guidance deployment steps and running the guidance as a user please see the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/open-3drt-0403/compute/open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws.html)

 ## Cost